 The first decade of the 21st century saw some stagnation in growth in the early years of the decade, and then a rebound during the last half.
 One of the highlights of this time was the dedication of the new Marjorie Clarke Weaver organ, and the installation of air conditioning in the Church.

-1998 was the 90th anniversary of St. George's was celebrated, and 10 years later, in 2008, the 100th anniversary.
+2008 was the 100th anniversary of St. George's, and 10 years later, in 2018, the 110th anniversary.
 Both celebrations were a testament to a parish congregation that has endured and thrived through the years, seeking to serve its Lord with fidelity and faithfulness.
 Never has the parish forgotten the initial sacrifice and hard work of those brave souls who founded this community, and ensured that it would be built upon a stable foundation- the Lord Jesus Christ.

 Since 2010, St. George's is once again experiencing a growth spurt, with a renewed Church School program, many more children than the previous decade, excellent outreach endeavors, a renewed appreciation and love for our venerable Anglican Prayer Book tradition.
 There is nothing but hope and faith that our future will be, by God's grace, filled with the promise of the Holy Spirit, who has been our guide these 100+ years!